Recipe by Monty

 Awesome curry powder recipe.
 I no longer purchase curry powder.
 My only problem is that my mother always takes my entire stash whenever she comes over.

 I used this "Jamaican Curry Powder" to make a curried chicken recipe (Allrecipes, Curried Coconut Chicken, ROMA).
-I thought the curry powder smelled "flat" on its own; however, it was EXCELLENT when I added slices of Habanero peppers along with this curry powder to the dish as instructed in the recipe description.
+I thought the curry powder smelled "flat" on its own; however, it was excellent when I added slices of Habanero peppers along with this curry powder to the dish as instructed in the recipe description.
+I make curries from all over the world, but this one is a new favorite.
 Thank you Monty for sharing your recipe.
-REVIEW UPDATE: I make spice blends from all over the world, and have used this one (with Habanero peppers as instructed) in several dishes now.
-It is one of my new favorite curry recipes.

 * Percent Daily Values are based on a 2,000 calorie diet.